Pedestrian injury lawyers in Virginia

 - Keep in mind that drinking alcohol while walking in public spaces can impair your judgment and increase your chance of being in an accident with a vehicle.

 If you or a loved one has been injured in a Virginia pedestrian accident, including being struck by a car while running or jogging, you may be confused about what to do next.
 Under Virginia law, you may be entitled to compensation for your injuries caused by the careless actions of someone else.

-The personal injury lawyers at GibsonSingleton Virginia Injury Attorneys understands the horror of being hit by a car, and we will work to get compensation on your behalf.
+The Virginia personal injury lawyers at GibsonSingleton Virginia Injury Attorneys understand the horror of being hit by a car, and we will work to get compensation on your behalf.
 You don’t pay us unless we recover money for you.
 Contact our office today at (804) 413-6777.